Mendpara-Vaibhav/Simon_Says_Game/README.md

 - CSS
 - JS

 Hi, friends this is the Memory game.
-By playing this game you boost your memory remembrance.
+By playing this game you can boost your memory remembrance.

-Game rule was Simple
+Games rule are Simple
 1) You have start the game by pressing any button from the keyboard
 2) After the game started there is a four different color boxes which blinks randomly you have to remember that color box and press that box to go next Level of the game
 3) As much as you correct the sequence of the color boxes your level was upgrated to next and you have to remember more color box sequence to go to next level